tekniiquann/tekniiquann.github.io/_posts/2024-11-06-Building-Ascent-v0.9.0-from-Official-Repos-on-HPC-Platform.md

 ~$ env CC=cc CXX=CC FTN=ftn ./build_ascent-v0.9.x.sh
 {% endhighlight %}

-There are lot of bugs on `camp` and `FMEM` for Ascent dependencies, I have to manually add the missing headers when I did first time building.
-And few necessary modifications were done on build_ascent.sh to fetch v0.9.x with all submodules.
+There are some bugs on `camp` and `FMEM` for Ascent dependencies in `v0.9.1-v0.9.2`, one has to manually add the missing headers when errors occur during compilation.
+And few necessary modifications were done on `build_ascent.sh` to fetch v0.9.x with all submodules.
+As one can find in building scripts of some well known Cray-AMD supercomputers, `enable_mpi` should be `OFF`, while `enable_find_mpi` should be `ON` after mpi module is loaded.
-After communicating with Ascent's maintainer on these issues, I was provided a list of compatible dependencies

 ### ROCm-aware MPI

+### Link and Troubleshooting